avecnavadita/qbasic-blog/_posts/2021-7-20-areofcircle.md

 ## Algorithm
 1. START
 1. Ask for radius
-1. Multiply 22/7 with the square of radius
+1. Multiply PI (22/7) with the square of radius
 1. Print the result
 1. STOP